US avoids shutdown with last-minute funding bill – DW – 12/21/2024

 US avoids shutdown with last-minute funding billDecember 21, 2024

-The US Congress has passed a spending legislation has passed a funding bill that will avert a midnight government shutdown.
+The US Congress has passed a funding bill that will avert a midnight government shutdown.

 The Democratic-controlled Senate, in an 85-11 vote, passed the bill to continue government funding 38 minutes after it lapsed at 12 a.m.
 Saturday (0500 UTC/GMT).